Skip to Content

 They significantly improve speech understanding and enhance the clarity and detail of surrounding sounds, creating a clearer listening environment.

-For more severe cases, and you have experienced profound hearing loss from birth, cochlear implants are an excellent option.
+For more severe cases, if you have experienced profound hearing loss from birth, cochlear implants are an excellent option.
 These electronic devices are surgically inserted into the inner ear and are a popular solution.

 They work by replacing the damaged nerves responsible for sending electrical signals to the brain.